-Hexaxim will not prevent disease caused by pathogens other than Corynebacterium diphtheriae, Clostridium tetani, Bordetella pertussis, hepatitis B virus, poliovirus or Haemophilus influenzae type B. However, it can be expected that hepatitis D will be prevented by immunization as hepatitis D (caused by the delta-agent) does not occur in the absence of hepatitis B infection.
+Hexaxim will not prevent disease caused by pathogens other than Corynebacterium diphtheriae, Clostridium tetani, Bordetella pertussis, hepatitis B virus, poliovirus or Haemophilus influenzae type b.
+However, it can be expected that hepatitis D will be prevented by immunisation as hepatitis D (caused by the delta agent) does not occur in the absence of hepatitis B infection.

 Hexaxim will not protect against hepatitis infection caused by other agents such as hepatitis A, hepatitis C and hepatitis E or by other liver pathogens.

 Because of the long incubation period of hepatitis B, it is possible for unrecognised hepatitis B infection to be present at the time of vaccination.
 The vaccine may not prevent hepatitis B infection in such cases.

 Hexaxim does not protect against infectious diseases caused by other types of Haemophilus influenzae or against meningitis of other origins.

 Prior to immunisation: Immunisation should be postponed in individuals suffering from moderate to severe acute febrile illness or infection.
 The presence of a minor infection and/or low-grade fever should not result in the deferral of vaccination.

 Vaccination should be preceded by a review of the person's medical history (in particular previous vaccinations and possible adverse reactions).
 The administration of Hexaxim must be carefully considered in individuals who have a history of serious or severe reactions within 48 hours following administration of a vaccine containing similar components.